 My daughter's dress's background colour has run on to the main colour.
 What do I do?

-you could try rubbing salt into area's that have run and leave for a day or two. its worth a try.
+You could try rubbing salt into the areas that have run and leave for a day or two.
+It's worth a try.

 I have a dress that is navy and white.
 I washed it on a cold wash, but the navy run into the white.
 What can I do to revive it?
 It is made of polyester.

 I would also recommend Ritz Color Grabber.
 And for future reference, I've read many tips regarding white vinegar as a "color setter."
 For any items that might bleed - before washing the item for the first time - soak it overnight in a bucket of cold water to which white vinegar has been added.
 For a gallon bucket, it's usually ½ cup to 1 cup white vinegar.
 I've had VERY good results when doing this.
 Items don't bleed & also retain their colors much longer.
 I have a red tee that must be 10 years old now & has been laundered 100s of times but is STILL a bright vivid red!
 Good luck.